freakybit/freakybit.github.io/_posts/2020-03-05-corona-people.markdown

 **The Natural One**

 Firmly believes that there is a simple, already available cure to the disease.
-Likes: garlic, crystals, yoga and praying.
+Likes: garlic, crystals, yoga, praying and vodka.
 Does not like: big pharma.
 Condescending towards medicine users.

+**The Conspiracy Expert**

+Thinks that the virus was made in a lab on purpose.
+Spends time mostly trying to preach about chemtrails and the the New World Order.
+If you ask him directly what this is all about, he will squint and reply "Who told you to ask??".
+Too paranoid to be condescending.

 **The Enlightened One**

 Does not care a bit about the virus, since all this is just a media hoax.
 We should be more worried about common flu and ebola outbreaks in the US and Europe.
-Very skilled at combining different statistics to fit her model.
+Very skilled at combining different statistics to fit the model.
 Pretty much a p-value hacker.
 Condescending towards everyone.